About the CDBG Program

-Each year, the Town of Weymouth receives as an entitlement Community Development Block Grant (CDBG) funds from the U.S. Dept. of Housing and Urban Development (HUD).
-An entitlement community is one that receives funds based on factors assessed by HUD like a community's poverty level, population, overcrowded housing, housing stock age, etc. CDBG funds must be used predominately for the benefit of low and moderate income residents by promoting decent housing, a suitable living environment, and economic opportunities.
+Each year, the Town receives Community Development Block Grant (CDBG) funds, as an entitlement, from the U.S. Department of Housing and Urban Development (HUD).
+The amount of funds is based on factors assessed by HUD, such as a community's poverty level, population, overcrowded housing, housing stock age, etc. CDBG funds must be used predominately for the benefit of low and moderate income residents by promoting decent housing, a suitable living environment, and economic opportunities.
 Find Weymouth's CDBG target areas here.

-Each year, the Town solicits proposals from non-profit organizations and town departments for activities to be funded partly or wholly using CDBG funds for the upcoming fiscal year that runs from July 1 to June 30).
-Eligible activities may include public services, infrastructure and housing improvements, and more.
+Each year, usually in December, the Town solicits proposals from non-profit organizations and Town departments for activities to be funded partly or wholly using CDBG funds for the upcoming fiscal year that runs from July 1 to June 30.
+Eligible activities include, but are not limited to, public services, infrastructure and housing improvements, and more.

-- Aids in the prevention of slum or blight
+- Aid in the prevention of slum or blight

-- Meets a need with a particular urgency (e.g., earthquake relief)
+- Meet a need with a particular urgency (e.g., earthquake relief)

 Annual Action Plan

-Each year, the Town prepares an Annual Action Plan identifying which organizations and departments will be funded, funding amounts, and activities to be carried out.
+Each year, the Town prepares an Annual Action Plan identifying organizations and departments that will receive CDBG funds, and activities to be carried out.
 The Town prepares and publishes a draft AAP for a 30 day review period and submits the final AAP to HUD in mid May each year.

 Each October, the Town submits to HUD a Consolidated Annual Performance and Evaluation Report (CAPER) pertaining to the accomplishments achieved during the preceding fiscal year, which ends June 30th.
 The CAPER includes such things as a description of the use of CDBG funds during the program year, an assessment of the relationship of funds to the priorities and specific objectives identified in the plan, and more.
 Each fiscal year, sometime in August, the Town makes available the DRAFT CAPER for public review and comment before it is submitted to HUD by October 1.
 If you see a link to a DRAFT document here, this means HUD has not yet approved the CAPER.
 Otherwise, the link will be to the FINAL CAPER.
 DRAFT CAPER FY 2018-2019.